 The Detroit Publishing Company was an American photographic publishing firm best known for its large assortment of photochrom-color postcards and prints.
 First called the Detroit Photographic Company, it was launched in the late 1890s by Detroit, Michigan businessman and publisher William A. Livingstone, Jr., and photographer and photo-publisher Edwin H. Husher.

 They obtained the exclusive rights to use the Photochrom process for the American market.
-This technique, developed in Zurich, Switzerland, converted black-and-white photographs into color images and allowed the company to mass-produce color postcards and prints long before color photography became economically feasible.
-The company specialized on postcards of American and European subjects, including cityscapes, reproductions of artwork, natural landmarks, and folklore.
+This technique, developed in Zurich, Switzerland, converted black-and-white photographs into color images, allowing the company to mass-produce color postcards and prints long before color photography became economically feasible.
+The company specialized in postcards of American and European subjects, including cityscapes, artwork reproductions, natural landmarks, and folklore.

 Prominent subjects include buildings and views in towns and cities, colleges and universities, battleships and yachts, resorts, natural landmarks, and industry.

-In the late 1890s, the Detroit Publishing Company expanded its inventory to include photographic copies of works of art, which were popular educational tools as well as inexpensive home decor.
+In the late 1890s, the Detroit Publishing Company expanded its inventory to include photographic copies of works of art, which were popular educational tools and inexpensive home decor.

 In 1939 Jackson gave the Detroit Publishing Company negatives and prints to the Edison Institute in Dearborn, Michigan.
-In 1949, the Edison Institute gave all of the negatives and many duplicate photographs to the Colorado Historical Society.
-The Colorado Historical Society transferred most of the negatives and prints for sites east of the Mississippi to the Library of Congress later that year.
+In 1949, the Edison Institute gave the Colorado Historical Society all the negatives and many duplicate photographs.
+Later that year, the Colorado Historical Society transferred most of the negatives and prints for sites east of the Mississippi to the Library of Congress.